kommitters/.allstar/CONTRIBUTING.md

 * Submit a pull request.
   * Include a descriptive [commit message][commit-msg].
   * Changes contributed via pull request should focus on a single issue at a time.
-  * Rebase your local changes against the `main|master` branch.
+  * Rebase your local changes against the `main` branch.
 Resolve any conflicts that arise.

 At this point, you're waiting on us.
 We like to at least comment on pull requests within three business days (typically, one business day).
 We may suggest some changes, improvements or